 Surface

 Can your child recall the key fact?
-Spark asks gently.
-If the answer is rote, Spark digs in.
-If it shows understanding, Spark moves on.
+Dhee asks gently.
+If the answer is rote, Dhee digs in.
+If it shows understanding, Dhee moves on.

 "What did you learn about photosynthesis today?"